google/transit/gtfs/spec/en/reference.md

 Primary Key (`fare_medium_id`)

 To describe the different fare media that can be employed to use fare products.
-Fare media are physical or virtual containers used for the representation and/or validation of a fare product.
+Fare media are physical or virtual holders used for the representation and/or validation of a fare product.

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |